adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 0 memset im kind of annoyed already that these 3 are in the same directory but whatever, task 0 was kind of tricky because str[i] doesnt ever exist so just < n ahs to serve

 task 1 memcpy kind of funny that in the example its printed wrong for the sake of the viewer, that kind of threw me off for a couple minutes honlestly

+task 2 was kind of super easy the one thing was returning the first instance of the char which kinda stumped me but only for a few mminutes, so nice